Roberto Farinacci

 Roberto Farinacci (/it/; 16 October 1892 – 28 April 1945) was a leading Italian fascist politician and important member of the National Fascist Party before and during World War II, as well as one of its ardent antisemitic proponents.
 English historian Christopher Hibbert describes him as "slavishly pro-German".

 Early life

 Born in Isernia, Molise, Farinacci was raised in poverty and dropped out of school at a young age, moving to Cremona and beginning working on a railroad there in 1909.
 Farinacci described himself as Catholic.
 Around this time period, he became an irredentist socialist and a major advocate of Italy's participation in the war when World War I began.
 After the war, Farinacci was an ardent supporter of Benito Mussolini and his fascist movement.
 He subsequently established himself as the Ras (local leader, a title borrowed from the Ethiopian aristocracy) of the Fascists in Cremona, publishing the newspaper Cremona Nuova (later on Il Regime Fascista) and organizing Blackshirts combat squads in 1919.
 The Cremona squads were amongst the most brutal in Italy and Farinacci effectively used them to terrorize the population into submission to Fascist rule.
-In 1922, Farinacci appointed himself mayor of Cremona.